thinkbase/AdminShells/svnhooks/windows/pre-commit-check-ticket/readme.md

 ----
  1. `cd` `hooks` directory of subversion repository;
  2. Copy `pre-commit.bat` and `pre-commit.js` into hoots directory;
- 2. Copy `pre-commit.json` into hoots directory, and edit this file to change the configuration;
+ 2. Copy `pre-commit.json.tmpl` into hoots directory, rename it to `pre-commit.json`, then edit this file to change the configuration;

 END
 ----